Moosakalam/cool-motors/README.md

-# 🚗 LuxeDrive — Luxury Car Marketplace
+# 🚗 autofinds.io — Luxury Car Marketplace

-LuxeDrive is a modern, responsive luxury car marketplace website built using **React**, **JavaScript**, **HTML**, and **CSS**.
+AutoFinds is a modern, responsive luxury car marketplace website built using **React**, **JavaScript**, **HTML**, and **CSS**.
 It features dynamic content, animations, and seamless integration with external APIs to provide users with a smooth, elegant experience for exploring and purchasing luxury vehicles.

 ---